CraigFoote/ca.footeware.java.texty3/README.md

 ## Building

-- If you're using eclipse, use the `texty3-BUILD.launch` run configuration.
+If you're using eclipse, use the `texty3-BUILD.launch` run configuration.
 Or run:

 ```
-mvn clean package uk.co.bithatch:maven-flatpak-plugin:generate
+mvn clean package ca.footeware:flatpak-maven-plugin:generate
 ```

-  This populates the *target* folder, including an *app* folder where we'll do some more work.
+This populates the *target* folder, including an *app* folder with artifacts needed for a flatpak-builder call.
 The *app* folder should look like this:

 ```
 ❯ tree ./app